ripter/Workshops/rust/tic-tac-toe/README.md

 # Simple Tic-Tac-Toe state

-Rust code compiled to WASM.
+Rust code compiled to WASM for use by JavaScript.
+Create a new object with new_game() and pass it into the wasm functions to get the state for that game.

 ```js
 // Create a new game state